Carlsbad DUI Defense Lawyers

 DUI’s are not simple cases and can lead to significant jail time and restrictions if your case involved an injury or you have a previous conviction.
 The state of California justifiably wants to end DUI’s altogether, however, that can lead to overzealous convictions if you do not have a vigorous defense strategy.

-If you have been charged with a DUI in Carlsbad, then you should not hesitate to contact jD LAW.
+If you have been charged with a DUI in Carlsbad, then you should not hesitate to contact jD Law Criminal Defense Attorneys.
 Our lead criminal defense attorney has extensive experience working in the San Diego County courts and successfully defending clients from DUI convictions.
 We can thoroughly investigate your case and expose any weaknesses to help build your defense.
 Call us at (760) 630-2000 to protect your future.

 Don’t Waste Any Time!